1. Definitions

 11.13 Counterparts

-This Agreement may be executed in multiple counterparts, each of which will be deemed an original, but all of which together will constitute one and the same instrument.
+The Agreement may be executed in multiple counterparts, each deemed an original.